 Have you completed any work placements on your course?
 If so, tell us about your experience - where did you go, what did you do, what skills have you gained and what have you enjoyed the most?

-I have been working in a secondary school one day a week to practise my interview skills and learn about the role of a Careers Leader.
+I have been working in a secondary school one day a week to practice my interview skills and learn about the role of a Careers Leader.
 This has allowed me to consolidate my learning and reflect on my journey.

 Do you have any memorable moments from your placement?